 Your Skin Requires Constant Nourishment

-If you’re not nurturing and nourishing your skin, and feeding it with the right nutrients both inside and out, your skin can become severely depleted, this is because it is lacking important nutrients that it requires in order to function effectively.
+If you’re not nurturing and nourishing your skin, and feeding it with the right nutrients both inside and out, your skin can become severely depleted.
+This is because it lacks the all-important nutrients that it requires to function effectively.

-So yes, to some degree facial rejuvenation is possible, if you are using well-formulated skincare products, but you do need to do your bit and ensure your giving your skin exactly what it needs when it needs it.
+Yes, facial rejuvenation is possible to some degree, especially if you are using well-formulated skincare products.
+Still, you need to do your bit and ensure you give your skin exactly what it needs when it needs it.

-Skin rejuvenation is at the heart of what we do at the Naked Chemist, with the ultimate focus of our products is about achieving a healthy skin;
+Skin rejuvenation is at the heart of what we do, with the ultimate focus of our products is about achieving a healthy skin;

-A number of our formulas contain a composition that closely resembles the membrane structure of the skin, which includes the following ingredients; Urea, amino acids, glycerin, sorbitol, hyaluronic acid, triglycerides, phospholipids, lactic acid, ceramides, cholesterol, and fatty acids.
+A number of our formulas contain a composition that closely resembles the skin’s membrane structure, which includes the following ingredients; Urea, amino acids, glycerin, sorbitol, hyaluronic acid, triglycerides, phospholipids, lactic acid, ceramides, cholesterol, and fatty acids.

-Ageing, trauma, incorrect products, and treatments can deplete all these ingredients, therefore, it makes sense to use intelligent products that have been specifically formulated with these ingredients, that rejuvenate a deficient skin, and target-specific concerns:
+Ageing, trauma, incorrect products, and treatments can deplete these important components.
+Therefore, it makes sense to use intelligent products that have been specifically formulated with these ingredients, that rejuvenate a deficient skin, and target-specific concerns:

-Replenishing dry, mature, sensitive skin: Our products Fortify barrier repair cream, Bio lipid complex, and a unique serum to balm formula Ceramide contains the exact ratio of lipids, ceramides, and cholesterol found in the epidermis.
+Replenishing dry, mature, sensitive skin: Our products Fortify barrier repair cream Bio lipid complex – a unique serum to balm formula and Ceramide, all contain the exact ratio of lipids, ceramides, and cholesterol found within your epidermis.

-These ingredients work by increasing the cohesion of the cells of the outer layer of skin, in order to rebuild the barrier function, whilst keeping the skins intercellular matrix soft, supple, and moisturised.
+These ingredients work by increasing the cohesion of the outer layer of your skin, to rebuild the barrier function, whilst keeping your skins intercellular matrix soft, supple, and moisturised.

-Rejuvenating dehydrated, flakey skin: Helping to strike that balance is H20 complex and Quench ultra-hydrating gel, are both formulated with a unique blend of skin-identical humectants that help to restore the skins natural moisturising factor (NMF), so it is plump, hydrated, and youthful.
+Rejuvenating dehydrated, flakey skin: Helping to strike that balance is H20 complex and Quench ultra-hydrating gel; both have been formulated with a unique blend of skin-identical humectants that help to restore your skins natural moisturising factor (NMF), to keep it plump, hydrated, and youthful.

-Interested to know more about facial rejuvenation from topicals, then this article is a fascinating read.
+If you are interested in knowing more about facial rejuvenation from topicals, this article is a fascinating read.

-As you can see there really is a science behind effective skincare.
+As you can see, there is the real science behind effective skincare.

 Skincare to prevent wrinkles: https://www.webmd.com/beauty/ss/slideshow-skin-beauty